s-asker/Github_actions_springMVC_deployment/README.md

 ## 3. MySQL Tables
 ![MySQL Tables](images/Screenshot_2024-11-21_164253.png)
 *Displays the tables available in the MySQL database.*
+*Of course, the password that is shown in the image is just for demonstration purposes(The instance is already terminated), it shouldn't be shown in a real-world scenario.*
 ---

 ## 4. Project Directory Structure